IMED5312 Integrated Medical Practice 2 Part B

 - 30-40 hours per week

-- Students are required to achieve a pass in the combined written examination component of the unit mark, AND the professional behaviour and participation component, AND the portfolio component, AND the in-training assessment component to pass the unit.
+- Students are required to achieve a pass in the combined written examination component of the unit mark, AND the objective clinical skills examination, AND the professional behaviour and participation component, AND the portfolio component, AND the in-training assessment component to pass the unit.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.